 The events of the summer have brought to light once again that we are still very much on the path towards an equitable, just country but that we are nowhere near the end.
 We have many miles to go.

 Our Road of Democracy project is a continuation of the conversation started by the work of MKE Downtown, Dasha Kelly Hamilton, and Della Wells.
 You can read more about the downtown installation here.
-Leading up to the election, Imagine MKE is commissioning the work of four artists, and presenting a series of virtual panels that engage with what it means to be a citizen artist, how art is a driver for racial justice, and more.
+Leading up to the election, Imagine MKE is commissioning the work of three artists, and presenting a series of virtual panels that engage with what it means to be a citizen artist, how art is a driver for racial justice, and more.

 Listen to previous Road of Democracy Conversations: